teaching-genomics/unimi2025/DAY1/README.md

 ## Alignment
 Now let's download some short reads to align to the reference genome we just downloaded.
-The idea is that everyone should pick a different sample
+The idea is that everyone should pick a different sample.
+Search for sequencing reads under the SRA NCBI archive.
+Apply the following filters-> Platform: Illumina; Source: DNA; paired end; File type: fastq
 ```
-fasterq-dump SRR10428014  #fasterq-dump is a tool to download seequences from NCBI-SRA
+fasterq-dump SRR34050397  #fasterq-dump is a tool to download seequences from NCBI-SRA
 ```
 Let's explore the fastq format.
 How can we visualize the first read?
 ```
-cat SRR10428014_1.fastq | head -4
+cat SRR34050397_1.fastq | head -4
 ```
 How many reads do we have in total?
 Let's count the number of lines
 ```
-cat SRR10428014_1.fastq | wc -l
+cat SRR34050397_1.fastq | wc -l
 ```
 Output example: 5270084
 And divide by four: